boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

 # Acknowledgments
 {:numbered="false"}

-   This document was triggered by a discussion in opswag with the authors of {{?I-D.ietf-opsawg-ipfix-srv6-srh}}.
+   This document was triggered by a discussion of the author in opsawg with the authors of {{?I-D.ietf-opsawg-ipfix-srv6-srh}}.

    Thanks to Christian Jacquenet, Thomas Graf, and Benoît Claise for the